top of page

 But it is real.

-And this is the place I’m still learning to live from, one honest moment at a time.
+This is where the book came from.
+This is where I came back to myself.
+This is the place I’m still learning to live from, one honest moment at a time.

 Thanks for walking a few steps of this with me.